canaria3406/canaria-url/README.md

 ## Read Script Details

 When you visit a URL (EX: `url.canaria.cc/example`), it will redirect you to `404.html`.
-The JavaScript code within `404.html` will send the parameter `example` to Google Apps Script and redirect the webpage to the returned URL.
+The JavaScript code within `404.html` will send the parameter `example` to Google Apps Script.
 Google Apps Script will then compare the data in Google Sheets, and if there is a match, it will return the long URL; otherwise, it will return `url.canaria.cc`.
+The `404.html` will then redirect the webpage to the returned URL.
 ```javascript
   var dbrow = 1;
   var url = "https://url.canaria.cc/";